SushilGautam/exercise.docker-elk/docker-elk/README.md

 * user: *elastic*
 * password: *\<your generated elastic password>*

-Now that the stack is running, you can go ahead and inject some log entries.
+Now that the stack is running, you can go ahead and:
+1. Add Sample Data by clicking `Add Data` then `Sample Data` or by opening <http://localhost:5601/app/home#/tutorial_directory> in a web browser after logging in.
+Then click the `Add data` button for the Sample Data you wish to add, such as `Sample web logs`.
+That "Add data" button will now read "View Data" and has a drop-down arrow.
+Click it to view the:
+* Dashboard
+* Canvas
+* Map
+* Logs
+* Graph
+* ML Jobs

+OR

+2. Inject some log entries:
 The shipped Logstash configuration allows you to send content via TCP:

 ```console